 Bottom line

 I generally wouldn’t take advantage of this, at least without a specific redemption in mind.
-Marriott Bonvoy isn’t an efficient Chase Ultimate Rewards transfer partner, and I’d argue that applies even with a 65% bonus.
-I’d give this offer a “pass,” but I’m sure some will find this to be worthwhile.
+Marriott Bonvoy isn’t an efficient Chase Ultimate Rewards transfer partner, and I’d argue that applies even with a 70% bonus.
+I’d give this offer a “pass,” unless you have a specific redemption you’re considering, and the math checks out.

 What’s your take on this Chase transfer bonus to Marriott?